Perimenopause Sensory Overload: When Everything Feels Too Much

 Temperature regulation shifts and hot flashes

 Hot flashes aren’t “just feeling warm.”
-They involve changes in thermoregulation and autonomic activation, which can make temperature fluctuations feel urgent and intolerable.[1,4] When your body is already struggling to stay within a comfortable temperature range, other sensory inputs (noise, touch, smell) can tip you over faster.
+They involve changes in thermoregulation and autonomic activation, which can make temperature fluctuations feel urgent and intolerable.[1,4] When your body is already struggling to stay within a comfortable temperature range, other sensory inputs like noise, touch, and smell can tip you over faster.

 What can help in the moment: